XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 b) An ArrayTypeMismatchException exception is thrown when an attempt is made to index an array outside the bounds of the array.

-An ArrayTypeMismatchException exception is thrown when an attempt is made to store a value of one type in an array of another type.
+c) **```An ArrayTypeMismatchException exception is thrown when an attempt is made to store a value of one type in an array of another type.```**
-Correct.
-The ArrayTypeMismatchException exception is thrown when an attempt is made to store an element of the wrong type within an array.
+_Correct.
+The ArrayTypeMismatchException exception is thrown when an attempt is made to store an element of the wrong type within an array._

 #### 131. When is a DivideByZeroException exception thrown?

-a) A DivideByZeroException exception is thrown when an attempt is made to divide an integral value by zero.
-Correct.
-A DivideByZeroException is thrown when trying to divide an integer or Decimal number by zero.
+a) **```A DivideByZeroException exception is thrown when an attempt is made to divide an integral value by zero.```** _Correct.
+A DivideByZeroException is thrown when trying to divide an integer or Decimal number by zero._

 b) A DivideByZeroException exception is thrown when an attempt is made to index an array outside the bounds of the array.

-A DivideByZeroException exception is thrown when an attempt is made to store a value of one type in an array of another type.
+c) A DivideByZeroException exception is thrown when an attempt is made to store a value of one type in an array of another type.

 #### 132. When is an IndexOutOfRangeException exception thrown?

 a) An IndexOutOfRangeException exception is thrown when an attempt is made to divide an integral value by zero.

-An IndexOutOfRangeException exception is thrown when an attempt is made to index an array outside the bounds of the array.
+b)**```An IndexOutOfRangeException exception is thrown when an attempt is made to index an array outside the bounds of the array.```**
-Correct.
-An IndexOutOfRangeException exception is thrown when an attempt is made to access an element of an array or collection with an index that is outside its bounds.
+_Correct.
+An IndexOutOfRangeException exception is thrown when an attempt is made to access an element of an array or collection with an index that is outside its bounds._

-An IndexOutOfRangeException exception is thrown when an attempt is made to store a value of one type in an array of another type.
+c)An IndexOutOfRangeException exception is thrown when an attempt is made to store a value of one type in an array of another type.

 #### 133. When is an InvalidCastException exception thrown?

 a) An InvalidCastException exception is thrown when an attempt is made to divide an integral value by zero.

 b) An InvalidCastException exception is thrown when an attempt is made to store a value of one type in an array of another type.

-An InvalidCastException exception is thrown when attempting an invalid casting or explicit conversion.
-Correct.
-An InvalidCastException exception is thrown when attempting an invalid casting or explicit conversion.
+c) **```An InvalidCastException exception is thrown when attempting an invalid casting or explicit conversion.```** _Correct.
+An InvalidCastException exception is thrown when attempting an invalid casting or explicit conversion._

 #### 134. When is a NullReferenceException exception thrown?